BeastMode901/Europe-s-Top-5-League-Analysis/README.md

 INNER JOIN Team T ON T.Team_ID = P.Team_ID
 ORDER BY Team_Name, Career_Length_Rank_Within_Team;
 ````
-Q13- Which players have been with their current club for at least 5 years?
+Q13- Which players have been with their club for at least 5 years?
 ```` SQL
 SELECT
     Name,